How to Test if your Service-Led Growth Flywheel is Spinning

 This becomes powerful when usage of the platform starts to predict the volume of professional services.
 Companies that get this far have a mature service-led growth business, one that can be self funding and that can scale rapidly.

-Data is the multiplier
+Data is the Multiplier

 What role does data play in all this?
 It is at the center.
 Each part of the service-led growth models needs to